Level I pediatric trauma care center

-Our UnitedHealthcare® Pediatric Emergency Department and Level I Trauma Center in Minneapolis is Minnesota’s only Level I pediatric trauma center in a hospital dedicated solely to kids.
+Our UnitedHealthcare® Pediatric Emergency Department and Level I Pediatric Trauma Care Center in Minneapolis is Minnesota’s only Level I pediatric trauma care center in a hospital dedicated solely to kids.

-What is a Level I pediatric trauma center?
+What is a Level I pediatric trauma care center?

 Traumatic injuries can occur following accidents, such as a motor-vehicle accident, fall, blow or jolt to the head, drowning, sports-related injury, or assault.
 Unlike most patients treated in the emergency department, trauma patients may sustain injuries that require highly-specialized and multidisciplinary care.
 Due to their complexity, these injuries may also require services such as surgery and blood transfusions.